You Are A Visitor, Viewer, Guest and Host…

 From beautiful images of how other people live we learn what colours, kitchens, styles are in/out.
 We evaluate what we like/ dislike, what we are prepared to change and how much money we might have to spend.
 They help us to see what people are currently doing to transform their homes.
 And so we use these images to narrow our focus on materials and ideas, shapes, forms and styles.

-But of course, these homes are all staged, styled and carefully arranged to look attractive and inviting.
+But of course these homes are all staged, styled and carefully arranged to look attractive and inviting.
 They have fresh flowers, tastefully arranged throws and the table is set for dinner.
-It looks just as if the occupants have momentarily left the room.
+It is as if the occupants have momentarily left the room.

 Professionally lit and co-ordinated, primped and prepared these images present a comfortable and ‘homely’ look.
 They are expertly produced by people who have learned the art of placement and ‘personality’.
 That is, how to make it look not just tidy but appealing and desirable.